boscoh/spendit/readme.md

 # spendit

 Skeleton data webapp that runs both locally and remotely, with dev setup options.

+- simple rpc bridge between server and client
+- a webserver that can run locally via cli, or deployed as production
+- transparently convert csv to a sqlite db
 - equivalent Vue3, React and Svelte clients
-- rpc bridge to fastapi python server
-- convenient clie with dev modes for server and client, and port mappings
+- clients cover a useful subset of reusable features

 ## CLIENT

-For all clients, the following has been implemented:
+The client implements features that covers the functionality of most simple apps:

 - dynamic routes
 - global store
 - modals
-- fully interactive graph
+- interactive graph with page
-- crud and forms to db
+- form data to db
-- bootstrap styles for cross-framework designs
+- bootstrap styles

 ### Client